tamascsaba/jsconf-2024-presentation/slides/slides.md

 > Developers sleeping 7–8 hours are 29% more productive than those with less than 6 hours (*Sleep Foundation*).

 ### Track and optimize sleep patterns
-Athletes need 8–10 hours per night for optimal recovery.
+I can tell athletes need 8–9 hours per night for optimal recovery.
 Developers benefit similarly for focus and creativity, but not only the quantity is important.
-It is really important to take time in deep sleep (stage 3) and not to stop it.
+It is really important to take time in deep sleep (stage 3) without disturb it.

 <!--
 Sleep is the unsung hero of productivity.
-Athletes need 8–10 hours of sleep for recovery, and developers benefit similarly.
+I need 8–10 hours of sleep for recovery.
 Deep sleep, in particular, helps consolidate memory and repair the body.
 Skipping it reduces cognitive performance by up to 30%.

 Use apps like SleepCycle to track your sleep.
 Prioritize quality over quantity to wake up refreshed and focused.